Extericon/xtrcn-site/src/pages/posts/post-2.md

 Scannning the rocky terrain a scout drone searches for any signs of life.

-Maneuvering around the large, jagged, metal stuctures sticking out of the ground.

-Puncturing the blighted sky above them.
+Maneuvering around the large, jagged, metal stuctures sticking out of the ground.Puncturing the blighted sky above them.

 Thick clouds of black smoke billow from large holes in the ground.
 Engulfing the entire landscape in distress...